 Mrs. Santos served for only six months but her impact was greatly felt.
 She initiated the clean and green project, revived the culture of punctuality among teachers and personnel, and changed the study habits of the students.
 It was during her time when the school led in cleanliness, discipline of students, professionalism of teachers, and proudly, in academic excellence.

-Dr. Mendoza was promoted to assistant superintendent in the Schools Division of Palawan province.
-With his departure, Mrs. Aracelli T. Chua, the Principal of Pasay City East High School took his place.
-She stayed until May 31, 1998, leaving a legacy of friendliness to her subordinates and discipline to the students.
+Following Dr. Mendoza’s departure, Mrs. Aracelli T. Chua, the Principal of Pasay City East High School, assumed the role.
+She held the position until May 31, 1998, leaving a legacy of friendliness among her colleagues and fostering discipline among the students.

 Mrs. Lourdes G. Garrido took over the position after Dr. Sarmiento’s retirement.
 Like the other principals, she continued the programs and projects of the school with dedication and dynamism.
 She retired on February 2, 2015.
 After the retirement of Mrs. Garrido, Mrs. Rita Repoquit, a Head Teacher from the Social Studies Department was designated as OIC-Principal of Pasay City West High School from February 3 to May 11, 2015.

-On May 12, 2015, Dr. Myrna B. Gaza, the Principal of Pasay City East High School transferred to Pasay City West High School and became the 12th Principal of the school.
-An alumna of the Pasay City West High School Batch’76, she has been confronted with the challenges of the implementation of the Senior High School by SY 2016-2017.
-A dynamic leader that she is, Dr. Gaza was able to carry out the implementation of the senior high school in PCHWS.
+On May 12, 2015, Dr. Myrna B. Gaza, who had previously served as the Principal of Pasay City East High School, was transferred to Pasay City West High School, becoming the 12th Principal of the school.
+As an alumna of Pasay City West High School, graduating from Batch ’76, she was tasked with the challenges of implementing the Senior High School program by the school year 2016-2017.
+Dr. Gaza, known for her dynamic leadership, successfully managed the implementation of the Senior High School program at PCWHS.

-After four years, Dr. Gaza was promoted as the head of Pasay City School Governance and Operation Division (SGOD).
-Thus, Dr. Maripaz T. Mendoza, Education Program Supervisor for Science and Technology, was designated as the school’s OIC Principal from November 26, 2019 to November 8, 2020.
-Dr. Mendoza initiated the establishment of the school’s reading corner on the topmost floor of Building 3.
-She also procured some equipment for the Special Program in Foreign Languages (SPFL) room.
-She served for almost a year
+After four years, Dr. Gaza was promoted to the position of head of Pasay City School Governance and Operation Division (SGOD).
+With this, Dr. Anita Atienza took over as the Officer-in-Charge (OIC) principal of the school from February until November 25, 2019.
+Then, on November 26, 2019, Dr. Maripaz T. Mendoza, who served as the Education Program Supervisor for Science and Technology, was designated as the school’s OIC Principal.
+Dr. Mendoza took the initiative to establish the school’s reading corner on the topmost floor of Building 3 and also acquired equipment for the Special Program in Foreign Languages (SPFL) room.

-Seventy-one years have passed, yet Pasay City West High School remains stronger and more dynamic in fulfilling its mission of providing quality education and other basic educational services.
-At present, the school aside from the Regular Program, offers four Special Programs namely the Special Science or Science and technology Education (STE) formerly known DOST Program—Special program in Foreign Language (SPFL) German, SPFL Mandarin, Open High School Program and Alternative Learning System (ALS) for the Out of School Youths.
+Several years have passed, yet Pasay City West High School remains resilient and dynamic in fulfilling its mission of providing quality education and other basic educational services.
+At present, the school offers not only the Regular Program but also four Special Programs, namely Special Science or Science and Technology Education (STE), formerly known as the DOST Program; Special Program in Foreign Language (SPFL) in German and Mandarin; the Open High School Program; and the Alternative Learning System (ALS) for Out-of-School Youths.

-Pasay City West High School remains the City’s premier secondary education institution, and it will continue to soar and fly.
-The school will continue to perform and achieve through teachers’ professionalism and competencies, exemplary in student knowledge, skills, discipline and values to attain academic excellence.
+Pasay City West High School continues to be the city’s premier secondary education institution and will continue to strive for excellence.
+The school’s success will be driven by the professionalism and competence of its teachers, as well as the exemplary knowledge, skills, discipline, and values of its students, all working together to achieve academic excellence.